 Myopic enterprise research and data analysis tools have unintentionally created a massive crisis.
 Companies are slowly starting to realize that this fragmented approach is no longer working.

-Because of the methods and speed of which consumers engage with organizations and their brands, insights gotten by this fragmented and slow approach are often irrelevant and stale, if and when they are realized.
+Because of the methods and speed at which consumers engage with organizations and their brands, insights gleaned from this siloed and slow approach are often irrelevant and stale if and when they are realized.

-The need to triangulate across consumer touch points has forced researchers and data scientists alike to get into the “data renovation” business.
-If you’ve ever dealt with or seen a house being renovated it usually means to repair, rebuild, or restore.
-In other words, time consuming, potentially messy, and most certainly, costly.
+The need to triangulate across consumer touchpoints has forced researchers and data scientists alike to get into the “data renovation” business.
+If you’ve ever dealt with home renovations it usually means to repair, rebuild, or restore.
+In other words, time-consuming, potentially messy, and most certainly, costly.